Death of Samantha Reid: Trial

 The four men were charged with manslaughter as well as related offenses.
 Three were convicted of manslaughter as well as poisoning while the fourth was convicted of being an accessory.
 Joshua Cole, Daniel Brayman, and Nicholas Holtschlag were sentenced to 15 years for the involuntary manslaughter charge and two counts of mixing a harmful substance.
 Erick Limmer received a 5-year sentence for one count each of being an accessory to manslaughter after the fact.
 This included the related charges of mixing a harmful substance, delivery of marijuana and possession of GHB.

 The Michigan Court of Appeals dismissed the manslaughter convictions of Cole, Brayman, and Holtschlag on March 21, 2003.
 The court also dismissed the accessory charge against Limmer.
 The court upheld the other convictions, that pertained to poisoning, against all four men.
 The basis for the appeal and dismissal was the claim that the prosecution had contradicted itself by asserting that the manslaughter was involuntary while the poisoning was intentional.
 Assistant Wayne County Prosecutor Tim Baughman expressed an intent to appeal the ruling.

 Outcome

 Reid's death inspired the legislation titled the "Hillory J. Farias and Samantha Reid Date-Rape Drug Prohibition Act of 2000".
-This law categorized GHB as a Schedule I controlled substance according to the Controlled Substance Act.
+This law categorized GHB as a Schedule I controlled substance according to the Controlled Substances Act.
 However, FDA-approved products containing sodium oxybate, such as Xyrem, are regulated under the less-strict Schedule III.